-Today our Mass began without the customary penitential rite in which we are invited to call to mind our sins before we celebrate the Sacred Mysteries of the Mass.
+Today our Mass began without the customary penitential rite in which we are invited to call to mind our sins before we celebrate the Sacred Mysteries.
 Its omission is a way of drawing attention to the fact that this whole season of Lent that begins today is a “calling to mind of our sins” so that we might more worthily celebrate the Easter mysteries of our Lord’s suffering, death and resurrection.
-Our Lenten journey is a memorial of our Baptism: on Easter Sunday, we all will be called upon to renew our Baptismal Promises; Lent – if we observe it well by prayer, fasting and almsgiving – can help us understand and appreciate what that renewal of Baptismal promises really should mean for us.
+Our Lenten journey is a memorial of our Baptism: on Easter Sunday, we all will be called upon to renew our Baptismal Promises.
+Lent – if we observe it well by prayer, fasting and almsgiving – can help us understand and appreciate what that renewal of Baptismal promises really should mean for us.
 Our Lent will be fruitful if it helps us to come out of ourselves so that we can open ourselves – with trustful abandonment – to the merciful embrace of our loving and merciful Father.
 At the same time, a fruitful observance of Lent will help us to open ourselves others in their need so that we, having experienced mercy from God, might learn how to be ourselves merciful.

 In today’s second reading, St. Paul exhorts us: “We are ambassadors for Christ, as if God were appealing through us.
 We implore you on behalf of Christ, be reconciled to God.”
 Be reconciled to God!
 St. Paul’s plead is for a personal reconciliation – but, speaking as an ambassador for Christ, he is also exhorting us to be reconciled, as he said, “through us”, that is through the representatives of the Church.
 Lent is a season of grace and salvation.
 And therefore, it is “the favorable time” for each Catholic to rediscover once again the Sacrament of Penance.

 Now this penance and fasting is not just about external actions but rather an internal attitude.
 “Rend your hearts not your garments”, the prophet tells us in today’s first reading.
 Our Lenten practices are not about trying to manipulate God, like the child who holds his breath until he gets his way with his parent.
 And, while Jesus does not want us to hide our light under a bushel basket, the point he wants us to understand is that all that we do should be to the greater glory of God.
-As we hear in the gospel today, he is rather severe in his judgment of those who use religion to draw attention to themselves.
+As we hear in the gospel today, he is rather severe in his judgment of those who use religion to draw attention to them.

 Saying “No” to ourselves through some type of fasting during Lent, saying “No” to habits of sin by going to confession this Lent is all about helping us say “Yes” to God, “Yes” to his mercy and compassion, “Yes” to his plan for our lives.